minibolt-guide/minibolt/guide/bonus/system/ups-nut.md

 * NOTIFYFLAG section.
 I like to uncomment ONLINE and ONBATT so that we see state changes in the UPS

 * Review SHUTDOWNCMD and ensure it works based on your OS.
-I believe it determine best command during install
+I believe it determines the best command during the install

 NUT creates user/group nut in install, so we’re going to limit access to nut and root to view UPS user permissions and configuration.